AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 <dd>An internal version number used by the Google store to distinguish between version upgrades.</dd>

 <dt>Version Name</dt>
-<dd>The version number, in two-part notation that is displayed in your application, e.g.1.25.</dd>
+<dd>The version number, in two-part notation, that is displayed in your application, for example 1.25.</dd>

 <dt>Android flavor</dt>
 <dd>There are three different builds of the Stingray engine for Android: a regular build, a build that plays content on Gear VR devices, and a build that plays content on Google VR devices.
 Use this control to choose which of these engine flavors are included in your package.</dd>